VEGAN LOADED NACHOS

 - 2 tablespoons chopped cilantro for garnish (optional)

-- Add beans, cumin, salt, and pepper.
-As the beans cook, mash beans with potato masher to desired consistency and stir occasionally to prevent sticking.
+Add beans, cumin, salt, and pepper.
+As the beans cook, mash beans with a potato masher to desired consistency and stir occasionally to prevent sticking.

 SWEET POTATO TOPPING